 Pear and Pomegranate Cobbler

-I adapted this recipe from Better Homes and Gardens Heritage Cook Book, 1976.
+This recipe is adapted from Better Homes and Gardens Heritage Cook Book, 1976.

 Pear and Pomegranate Cobbler